aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 *Figure 4.12: Histogram distribution of discount*

-The discount distribution shows a relatively uniform spread across the 30-70% range with a peak around 50-60%, indicating a consistent aggressive pricing strategy across the product catalog, with very few items offered at minimal discounts.
+The discount distribution shows a multimodal pattern with distinct peaks around 50% and 60%, and notable valleys around 35-40%, indicating varied pricing strategies across the product catalog.
+The concentration of products in the 40-70% range suggests aggressive discounting is common, with very few items offered at minimal discounts.

 ![alt text](figures/scatter_price_rating.png)